-Credit card companies and banks are once again providing % introductory rates on transferred balances.
+Credit card companies and banks are once again providing 0% introductory rates on transferred balances.
 Some years ago, it was ordinary to find balance transfer deals where there was no interest, no balance transfer fee, and the user was not charged any annual credit fee.
 In the past few years, with the tightening of loans during the economic crisis came an increase in balance transfer fees, a rise of between 3% and 5%.
 Nonetheless, the current crop of deals has begun to move back to the 0% balance transfer offers.
-In this article, we will look at how 0% APR balance transfer can help you in reducing your debt.
+In this article, we will look at how to reduce debt with 0% APR balance transfer credit cards.

 The most simple and practical use of 0% APR balance transfer is to settle credit card balances with high-interest rates more swiftly.
 In case you are running a big credit card balance which is carrying an interest rate of 14%, 8%, 17% or even much higher, you can transfer that balance to the new card with a 0% rate.
 This will absolutely assist you in getting a head start on paying down that debt.
 The risk comes when a person continues to use a credit card after transferring the balance instead of just eliminating it and completely freezing it up until all the debt is gone.

-There are several people who have used 0% APR balance transfer offers to pay other bigger loans such as automobile loans, home equity lines of credit, and college student loans.
+There are several people who have used 0% APR balance transfer offers to pay other bigger loans.
+Automobile loans, home equity lines of credit, and college student loans are good examples of this.
 This particular use of the balance transfer can be a little bit complex since the loan must be transferred to another 0% offer when the introductory period comes to an end or the full amount must be paid, otherwise, you might face an exceptionally high APR at the end of the introductory period.
 For example, if you owe $10,000 at 9% on your automobile, you can transfer that balance to a new credit card and then reduce your interest rate to 0% for between 12 and 18 months.
-By doing this, the payments will go 100% towards the principle for introductory period’s length, and you can make great progress on paying down your balance.
-Nonetheless, when the introductory period is finally over, the rate could rise to a level that is greater than 9% unless you choose to transfer it once again or decide to pay off the pay balance this time round.
+By doing this, the payments will go 100% towards the principle for an introductory period’s length, and you can make great progress on paying down your balance.
+Nonetheless, when the introductory period is finally over, the rate could rise to a level that is greater than 9% unless you choose to transfer it once again or decide to pay off the pay balance this time around.
 The most appropriate time to use a 0% balance transfer for this aim is when you are very close to paying off a certain debt and if you know that you can totally erase the balance within the introductory period.

 Credit card arbitrage occurs when a person accesses a big amount of cash through a 0% APR balance transfer, then deposits the funds into an interest-bearing account, pays back the balance before the end of the introductory period, and then pockets the profit.
 Due to high balance transfer fees and the low savings account interest rates in the past few years, balance transfer arbitrage is unviable.
 The savings account interest rate must be higher than the credit card balance interest so that you can make a profit.
 In a scenario where the balance transfer rates are extremely high, the only way you can exploit 0% APR credit cards is through riskier means such as gambling, investing in stocks, or using a peer-to-peer lending site.
 The funds that you receive from any of these ventures can be used to reduce your debt.